Thousands evacuated as Hurricane Willa descends on Mexico

 “Maybe things will be different tomorrow.”

-Reporting by Dave Graham, David Alire Garcia and Brendan O'Brien; Writing by Daina Beth Solomon; Editing by Andrew Heavens
+Reporting by Dave Graham, David Alire Garcia and Brendan O'Brien; Writing by Daina Beth Solomon; Editing by Andrew Heavens and Raissa Kasolowsky